aouzeri/2DVertexModel/README.md

 To run a simulation, open and the "vertexmodel.m" file in Matlab.

+There are four scenarios available :
+* a default state to visualize tissue fluidity
-There are three scenarios available : cells individually moving through the tissue ("propulsion"), cells individually contracting ("contraction"), and the tissue stretching ("stretching").
+* cells individually moving through the tissue ("propulsion")
+* cells individually contracting ("contraction")
+* tissue stretching ("stretching").

-For each scenario, the user can choose between a fluid tissue or a solid tissue.
+For each scenario, the user can choose between a "fluid" tissue or a "rigid" tissue, which depends on the target shape index [[3](#References)].

 Simulations parameters can be modified in the "parameters.m" file.

-## Data visualisation
+## Outputs and data visualisation

 At each timestep, the code saves a frame in a video object to create a movie at the end.
 The title of the video file corresponds to the scenario.

-## Expected outputs

 ## Cite

-You can acknowledge this package in any publication or pedagogical session that relies on it using reference [[2]](#References).
+You can acknowledge this package in any publication or pedagogical session that relies on it using [CITATION.cff](CITATION.cff).

 ## References